 Example

-Clauses that permit the employer to:
+that permit the employer to: - instruct the contractor to accelerate the

-• omit any part of the works and have these works completed by others without compensation.
+- omit any part of the works and have these

-• supplement the contractors’ labour if they consider the contractor is in delay and contra charge the contractor for doing so.
+consider the contractor is in delay and contra charge the contractor for doing

 The above clauses are very unfavourable and if identified in a contract, consideration should be given as to whether you are willing to accept such commercial risk.
 Generally, if unacceptable to you, it would be prudent to negotiate amendments to the clauses to either (a) allow the employer to take such actions, but to allow the contractor to be compensated as a result, or (b) have the clauses removed.